da4nyy/INFO-F514-Post-Quantum-Cryptography/README.md

 # INFO-F514-Post-Quantum-Cryptography
+## Repository Structure
+**attacks**/: Contains scripts to implement and test cryptographic attacks on a reduced version of the MAYO signature scheme using SageMath.
+**implementation**/: Contains the implementation of the MAYO signature scheme using Rust.
 # MAYO Signature Scheme Attacks

 This files in the attacks/ serves to implement and test cryptographic attacks on a reduced version of the MAYO signature scheme using SageMath.
 The implemented attacks are the Kipnis-Shamir attack and the direct preimage attack.